ms-iot/imx-iotcore/Documentation/porting-imx.md

 ## Security TAs

 UEFI includes a pair of OP-TEE Trusted Applications (TAs) which implement a firmware TPM, and a UEFI authenticated variable store.
-These binaries should generally not require re-compiling; however, if your OP-TEE has been changed it may introduce incompatibilities.
+These binaries should generally not require re-compiling; however, if your OP-TEE has been changed (including build flags) it may introduce incompatibilities.
 See [Updating the TAs](./build-firmware.md#Updating-the-TAs) for instructions on adding new TAs to your firmware binaries.

 They are included in UEFI by default but can be omitted with the CONFIG_NOT_SECURE_UEFI=1 flag.
 The TAs require OP-TEE to have access to secure storage (eMMC's RPMB).
 Windows will not support Bitlocker or Secure Boot without these TAs enabled.